anhelina-lunova/anhelina-lunova/README.md

       <summary>↩ Achievements ⤵</summary>

     - Being recognized as an A-Player by CMO
+    - Even though I often had to deliver bad news (**like testers do**), I always found common ground with my colleagues, and we worked together towards our shared goals
+    - Successfully built rapport with colleagues who have a unique communication style, ensuring a seamless workflow and preventing potential disruptions
     - The constant exposure to ambition and dedication within my work circle served as a constant source of inspiration, motivating me to push my own boundaries and strive for excellence
-    - Successfully built rapport with colleagues who have a unique communication style, ensuring a seamless workflow and preventing potential disruptions
     - Transformed my understanding of spreadsheets from basic user to confident power user, significantly enhancing my personal and professional efficiency
     - Leveraging my strong affinity for optimization and automation, I successfully implemented process improvements that enhanced the department's efficiency and productivity, allowing colleagues to focus on higher-priority tasks
     - By fostering a culture of collaboration and mutual support, I built a strong and dependable team that consistently exceeded expectations and achieved remarkable results